iannguyen/ratemywizards/README.md

 [Details][phase-two]

-### Phase 3: Search Bar Implementation, Professor Show Page (1 day)
+### Phase 3: Search Bar Implementation, Professor Show Page (2 days)

 Implement Search Bar on HomePage.
 Will function like AutoComplete.
 Create React Views for SearchBar, and SearchBarItem (Professor).
 Create Professor Show Page.
 Update SearchBarItem and HouseIndexItem to include Click Handlers that render the Professor Show Page.
+Work on CSS for all existing pages.

 [Details][phase-three]

 ### Phase 4: Professor Show Page React Views, Reviews CRUD (3 days)

 Create React Views for Professor Show Page: ReviewIndex, ReviewIndexItem, and ReviewDetail.
 Implement ProfessorRoute, ReviewStore, ApiActions and ApiUtils.
 Show Page will include Professor information and a button to Rate, which will render new Review Page.
 Create new ReviewForm.
+Implement JSON API for Review.
 Test CRUD.

 [Details][phase-four]